aicenter/Ridesharing_DARP_instances/README.md

 ├── 🗎 dm.hd5
 └── 📁instances/start_<start time>/duration_<duration>/max_delay_<max delay>/
     ├── 🗎 vehicles.csv
-    └── 🗎 trips.csv
+    └── 🗎 requests.csv
 ```
-and consists of three files, `vehicles.csv`, `trips.csv` and `dm.h5`.
-The `vehicles.csv` and `trips.csv` files are the main instance files, while the `dm.h5` file is the distance matrix file that represents the travel time model $f_t(l, l')$ used in the instance.
+and consists of three files, `vehicles.csv`, `requests.csv` and `dm.h5`.
+The `vehicles.csv` and `requests.csv` files are the main instance files, while the `dm.h5` file is the distance matrix file that represents the travel time model $f_t(l, l')$ used in the instance.
 The instance files are described in detail below.

 ### Instance Requests and Vehicles files